Vision Building

 In team development

-When a team has developed a common direction, they can quickly agree on the priority issues they need to work on to achieve it.
+When a team has developed a common direction, they can quickly agree on the priority issues they must work on to achieve it.

 In change management

 Managing change is a three-step process.
-You have to be clear about how things are now, how you want things to be in the future, and how to get there.
+You must be clear about how things are now, how you want things to be in the future, and how to get there.
 You can use any of the methods above to clarify all three steps.